Jakob2000Cam/multipli-lent/README.md

 This extracts numbers from strings.
 This function calls on the extract_numbers function to extract numbers from string data types that are not fully numerical (eg. "<10" would return 10).

+**multipli_experiment_1**

+This is just some playarund with the data, achieving prediction accuracies above 70% from only the meeting titles with different classifiers (Decision Tree, SVC, Random Forest).
+Shows some of the weaknesses of our data too.
+Feel free to continue experimentation on this (maybe add guestno to the classifiers)!